 At R&W we support our local communities through a combination of volunteering, charitable donations, sponsorship and charity days, often with our clients.
 We encourage our staff to engage with and support local causes and support activities that help us to collectively make a positive impact in our communities.
-Each month we present a “Community Award” to a member of staff (or a team) who has gone above and beyond the call of normal duty to make a difference.

 We share the numerous messages of thanks we receive from members of the public in our corporate newsletters to celebrate the positive legacy and to motivate and inspire others to do the same.

 “Everyone at James Hopkins sends the R&W Civil Engineering team a heartfelt thank you for generously donating your time, equipment and the materials needed to resurface our footpath here at Kites Corner.

 To have our very own DIY SOS happen here was a dream come true.
 You have all been so professional and generous and are a credit to the construction industry and the company you all work for.
 Thank you so much for your hard work and for giving up your time and being such a good friend to James Hopkins Trust.